B1111 LINCOLN - Driver Thermal Electric Device Control Overtemperature Fault

 What is the cost to diagnose the B1111 LINCOLN code

 Labor: 1.0The cost to diagnose the B1111 LINCOLN code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B1111 LINCOLN MeaningThe seat cushion and backrest are equipped with a Thermo-Electric Device (TED) Assembly that includes a seat blower (fan motor, serviced as an assembly with the TED).
 When the Dual Climate Controlled Seat Module (DCSM) detects an overcurrent and/or overtemperature in the output circuits to the TEDs, it will disable the affected seat and set the following DTCs: DTC B1111 (Driver Thermal Electric Device Control Overtemperature Fault) if the DCSM TED driver integrated circuit temperature exceeds 175°C (347°F), the DCSM shuts down the driver seat system and sets this DTC.

 More InformationNeed more information on how to fix the B1111 LINCOLN code?